The Pros and Cons of Different Sales Compensation Plans

 - For one thing, there is less earning potential.
 Working regular hours, sales reps earn the same regardless of their work.
 As a result, there can be reduced incentive to work harder or produce more.

-- Also, it can be more challenging to tie performance to goals, and sales managers will have to think of nonmonetary alternatives as motivators.
+- Also, it can be more challenging to tie performance to goals.
+Without the incentive of commission or performance-based bonuses, salespeople may lack the motivation to go above and beyond in driving sales results.
+Sales managers will have to think of nonmonetary alternatives as motivators.

 In theory, this type of compensation can be the most attractive for highly motivated reps because it offers several benefits that should directly appeal to them:

 - First and foremost is high earning potential.
 When a sales rep’s pay is directly tied to the deals they close, many will be extra motivated to identify the best targets, make the extra calls, and work longer hours to get things done.